ldebruijn/graphql-protect/docs/persisted_operations.md

 > **Important:**
 > While we use the specification for APQ, be aware that _automatically_ persisting unknown operations is **NOT** supported.

+## Why we don't support APQ

+Automated Persisted Queries/Operations is essentially the same as Persisted Operations, except a client can send arbitrary operations which will be remembered by the server.

+This completely removes the security benefit of Persisted Operations as any client can stills end arbitrary operations.
+In fact, security is reduced since a malicious user could spam your endpoint with persisted operation registrations which would overflow your store and affect reliability.

+For this reason we do not deem APQ a good practice, and have chosen not to support it.